Princeton Architectural Press

-Princeton Architectural Press (now PA Press) is a division of Chronicle Books.

-Founded by Kevin Lippert in 1981 in Princeton, NJ.

-The Press, now based in New York City, has since broadened its scope to include new nonfiction book categories such as nature, gardening, cookbooks, pop culture, and more, and introduced illustrated children's books and stationery and puzzle products to its publishing program.
+PA Press (formerly Princeton Architectural Press) is a book publisher founded in 1981 by Kevin Lippert in Princeton, New Jersey, which is now a division of Chronicle Books based in New York City.
+Originally focused on architecture, it has broadened its scope to include new nonfiction book categories such as nature, gardening, cookbooks, and pop culture, as well as illustrated children's books and stationery and puzzle products.
 PA Press is not related to or affiliated with Princeton University Press.